 - Protects against discolouration

 - Can provide a cushion-like buffer against damage (think of crisp packets, for example – the air in that will have come from the gas flushing process)

-In some situations, depending on the type of product, oxygen may be retain in the packaging.
+In some situations, depending on the type of product, oxygen may be retained in the packaging.
 For example;